To apply: https://corpsnm.org/crew-positions

 Current CPR, and Wilderness First Aid

 About Conservation Corps New Mexico

-Conservation Corps New Mexico (CCNM) operates conservation service programs across southern New Mexico and western Texas that engage individuals and strengthen communities through service and conservation.
+Conservation Corps New Mexico operates conservation service programs across New Mexico that engage individuals and strengthen communities through service and conservation.